 18. What is your drink of choice?

-Caffeinated coffee in a large mug with two sweeteners and mini-marshmallows.
+Caffeinated coffee in a large mug with one spoon of sugar.

 19. What is your favorite food?

 I did for the first two books.
 But it seems that book signing events just aren't as popular anymore.
 So many people are buying ebooks instead of physical books now.
 Paper/hardback books will always be "around", but the big thing is really downloading an ebook.
 I'll admit that I rarely ever buy a physical book, anymore.
 It's so convenient to buy an ebook nowadays.
 Many authors don't even bother producing a physical book and opt only to create an ebook of their story.